Freitas (footballer, born 2003)

-Francisco José Freire de Freitas (born 4 March 2003), known as Freitas, is a Brazilian footballer who plays as a midfielder for Fluminense.
+Francisco José Freire de Freitas (born 4 March 2003), known as Freitas, is a Brazilian footballer who plays as a midfielder for Juventus-SP, on loan from Fluminense.

 Club career

 Freitas made his professional debut for Fluminense on 22 January 2023.
 He had been on loan from Série D side Atlético Cearense, and a week later, on 31 January 2023, the move was made permanent.